mozilla/telemetry-airflow/README.md

 `http://localhost:8000/`.

 All DAGs are paused by default for local instances and our staging instance of Airflow.
-In order to submit a DAG via the UI, you'll need to toggle the DAG from "Off" to "On", but be very careful to check what DAG runs are generated (Browse > DAG Runs), since it may start generating backfill runs based on the DAG's configured start date, which could get very expensive (set `schedule_interval=None` in your DAG definition to prevent these scheduled runs).
+In order to submit a DAG via the UI, you'll need to toggle the DAG from "Off" to "On".
 You'll likely want to toggle the DAG back to "Off" as soon as your desired task starts running.